chrismurrph/default-db-format/README.md

 ![](imgs/20180125-055343.png)

-There's a special key for routing table names: `:routing-table`.
+Starting with the second complaint, there's a special key for routing table names: `:routing-table`.
 It doesn't take too much investigation of the state or code to find the possible values apart from `:login`.

-More interesting is `:root/modals`.
+The first complaint is about `:root/modals`.
 It cannot be a root level join because its value is a map (rather than an Ident or a vector of Idents).
 It cannot be a table because the value of `:welcome-modal`'s key is not a map.
 So `:root/modals` must be a link.
 It is interesting to compare it with the map-entry in the state for `:current-user`, which is a root level join:

 ````clojure
 :current-user [:user/by-id 2]
 ````
-If you compare `:root/modals` and `:current-user` in the code you can see that they are both joins in the `Root` component, but `:root/modals` points to a component (`Modals`) that does not have an Ident.
+If you compare `:root/modals` and `:current-user` in the code you can see that they both look like joins in the `Root` component, but `:root/modals` points to a component (`Modals`) that does not have an Ident.
 An alternative implementation would give `Modals` an Ident and it would become a 'one of' table/component.
 Anyway `:root/modals` is a link and this is our edn:

 ````clojure
 {:routing-table [:login :main :new-user :preferences]